 If you’ve added physical activity (especially resistance training), you may be building muscle while losing fat.
 Muscle is denser than fat, so body recomposition can show as a plateau on the scale even though your waist circumference, clothing fit, and body fat percentage are all improving.

-How Your GLP3 Physician Responds to Plateaus
+How an Independent Provider Responds to Plateaus

 1. Confirm It’s a Real Plateau